Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: Estimation of the diffusion length based on high resolution datasets

 From Eq.(\ref{powersd}, \ref{powersd1}) one can see that the estimation of the diffusion length $\sigma$ benefits from time series sampled at a high resolution $\Delta$ and presenting a low noise level $ \eta \left( k \right) $.

-We obtain an estimate $\hat{P}_s$ of the power spectral density density $P_s$ by using Burg's spectral estimation method assuming a $\mu$-order autoregressive (AR-$\mu$) process \citep{Kay1981, Hayes1996}.
+We obtain an estimate $\hat{P}_s$ of the power spectral density density $P_s$ by using Burg's spectral estimation method and assuming a $\mu$-order autoregressive (AR-$\mu$) process \citep{Kay1981, Hayes1996}.
 On a sliding window with a length of 500 points (25 m), we apply the algorithm described in \cite{Andersen1974}.
-We obtain an estimate for the diffusion length $\sigma^2$, by minimizing the misfit between $P_s$ and $\hat{P_s}$ in the least squares sense.
+We calculate a value for the diffusion length $\sigma^2$, by minimizing the misfit between $P_s$ and $\hat{P_s}$ in the least squares sense.
 An example of an estimated spectrum and the inferred model is given in Fig. \ref{Fig6}.

-Additional information on the spectral and $\sigma^2$ estimation can be found in the SOM.
+The key assumption underpinning the diffusion length estimation is that variations in the frequency content of the primary record (i.e., the \delOx of snowfall before diffusive smoothing) through time are small compared to the imprint of isotopic diffusion itself.
+This assumption is supported by synthetic data tests described in section 6 of the SOM where additional information on the spectral and $\sigma^2$ estimation can also be found.

+It is worth noting that the spectral estimation does not require that the \delOx record is corrected for changes in elevation or the \delOx content of sea water.